helmholtz-analytics/heat/contributing.md

 ## Contributing to HeAT

-*These contribution guidelines are inspired by NumPy's contribution guidelines by the SciPy community.*
+*These contribution guidelines are inspired by NumPy's contribution guidelines of the SciPy community.*

 #### Getting the Source Code